dkiyatkin/test-logger/README.md

 test-logger
 =============

-Simple logger class.
+Simple logger class for client and server js.
 Debug, info, warning, error messages with timestamp and history support.